timothyclifford/planet-earth/README.md

 - [Mifactori](https://mifactori.de/) is a studio for open design, environmental activism and creative urbanism
 - [Green Me Berlin](https://www.greenmeberlin.com/) is a blog based around sustainable activities and services in Berlin
 - Research paper looking at [Blockchain in the energy sector](https://www.sciencedirect.com/science/article/pii/S1364032118307184)
+- [You've Been Warmed](https://www.youvebeenwarmed.com/) interview the top scientists, entrepreneurs, activists & politicians, to find answers to all of the above while uncovering the leaders behind our fight for the preservation of our planet

 ## Data, visualisations & research